gaborbernat/bernat-tech/content/posts/version-numbers/index.md

 - `PATCH` version if you fix bugs.

-Version two of semantic versioning introduced additional labels to indicate pre-releases and build metadata; these are appended after a hyphen at the end, for example `1.0.0-beta+exp.sha.5114f8`.
+Version two of semantic versioning introduced additional labels to indicate pre-releases and build metadata; these are appended after a hyphen at the end, for example, `1.0.0-beta+exp.sha.5114f8`.
 For the point of this blog post, these are not important.
 ZeroVer (a joke versioning system - released on April 1st) is similar to this with the sole difference that `MAJOR` is always `0` and incompatible changes may be introduced at any point.
-Intended to make fun of people who use "semantic versioning" but never make a `1.0` release, thus defeating the purpose of semver.
+It intended to make fun of people who use "semantic versioning" but never make a `1.0` release, thus defeating the purpose of semver.

 The version number in this context is used as a contract between the library developer and the systems pulling it in about how freely they can upgrade.
-For example, if you wrote your.webp server against [Django 3](https://pypi.org/project/Django/#history), you should be good to go with all Django 3 releases that are at least as new as your current one.
+For example, if you wrote your web server against [Django 3](https://pypi.org/project/Django/#history), you should be good to go with all Django 3 releases that are at least as new as your current one.
 This allows you to express your Django dependency in the format of `Django >= 3.0.2, <4`.